GanOnsauce/school/README.md

 <a href="earthquake/comingsoon.md">Earthquake</a>
 <br>
 <br>
-Find a bug or spellig error? report it <a href="https://github.com/GanOnsauce/school/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc
+Find a bug or spelling error? report it <a href="https://github.com/GanOnsauce/school/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc
 ">Here</a>